calebestesclientsuccess-hub/RP-Website-11-2-2025-3/replit.md

 # Revenue Party - GTM Systems Website

 ## Overview
 Revenue Party is a marketing website for a Go-to-Market (GTM) consultancy, specializing in deploying comprehensive revenue generation systems.
-The site showcases services like the "Fully Loaded BDR Pod" through a dark-mode design, interactive calculators, GSAP animations, and gear visualizations.
+The site showcases services like the "Fully Loaded BDR Pod" through a dark-mode design, interactive calculators, GSAP animations, and a cinematic timeline visualization.
 It targets a B2B SaaS audience, focusing on founders and GTM leaders with an emphasis on data-driven decision-making.

 ## User Preferences
 - Dark mode is the default theme